CLINIC POLICY

 Summary:

-The clinic cannot provide continuity.
+The clinic cannot provide reliable continuity.
 Therefore, our doctors do not provide the following services:

 • Chronic pain management